Best WordPress Themes & Templates for Photographers

 WordPress Themes for Photographers in 2021

-For those who are starting a photography website for the first time, you’ll first need website hosting and a copy of WordPress (freely available from here) to be able to install your first WordPress theme.
+For those who are starting a photography website for the first time, you’ll first need website hosting and a copy of WordPress (freely available here) to be able to install your first WordPress theme.

 Don’t worry though – it’s not hard!
 Just follow my 3 step guide on how to start a photography blog, then come back here when you’re ready to choose a theme.

-And for those of you contemplating SquareSpace or one of the other all-in-one websites over WordPress, you’ll actually save money in the long run with WordPress and your own hosting, so just follow this guide to get started.
+And for those of you contemplating SquareSpace or one of the other all-in-one websites over WordPress, you’ll actually save money in the long run with WordPress and your own hosting.

 Free WordPress Themes vs Premium WordPress Themes